MikeZhang69/task-manager/docs/readme.md

 - **JavaScript (ES6+)** – For all application logic.
 - **Gemini API** – For AI-powered task generation.
 - **Canvas Confetti** – For the completion animation.

+## Available to use at:
+- Available at https://mikezhang69.github.io/task-manager/task-tracker.html, all tasks are stored locally in the browser you're currently using.